-The review of historical information and existing analytical data relevant to planned excavation HVS-1 was based largely on the Group 1A RFI results.
+The review of historical information and existing analytical data relevant to planned excavation HVS-2B, which was later divided into two separate areas identified as HVS-2B-1 and HVS-2B-2, was based largely on the Group 1A RFI results.
 No major concerns with respect to hazardous waste characterization were revealed by the review, but it did suggest that any further analysis should focus on regulated metals.
 To obtain additional data relating to regulated metals, a random sampling plan was developed for collection of eight (8) samples from the planned excavation footprint.
-The samples were to be analyzed for CAM 17 metals.
+However, changes were made in the excavation plans after sampling was already completed.
+The original area was divided into two separate areas and an additional 2 samples were collected to account for the new excavation footprint of HVS-2B-1.
+The samples were all analyzed for CAM 17 metals.
 All samples were collected, contained, and handled according to field practice requirements in SW-846.